bschaatsbergen/hclfmt/README.md

 An HCL (HashiCorp Configuration Language) formatter.

 ### You won't quickly need this
-At HashiCorp we recommend that products using HCL implement their own formatter, such as `terraform fmt`.
-Applications typically extend the generic formatting rules to include domain-specific logic, ensuring that formatting aligns with the idiomatic structures they recommend in their documentation.
-Think of this repository as a reference implementation for a generic HCL formatter, that you can use as a starting point for your own implementation—or if you just need a quick way to format a plain HCL file.
+Our recommendation is that products implementing HCL provide their own formatters, as seen in tools like Terraform, Packer, and others.
+This allows applications to extend the generic formatting rules with domain-specific logic, ensuring that formatting not only adheres to general HCL conventions but also aligns with the idiomatic patterns and best practices outlined in their documentation.
+Sometimes this is something simple as reordering attributes or adjusting indentation, but it also extends to enforcing specific conventions for expressions and relationships within the configuration.

-Applications that do implement their own formatter typically build on top of the generic HCL formatting process but extend it with logic to handle domain-specific constructs and idiomatic conventions.
-Here’s how that process generally works:
+Applications that do implement their own formatter often build on the generic HCL formatting process, extending it with additional logic to support domain-specific constructs and enforce idiomatic conventions based on their configuration standards.

+1. **Parse the HCL configuration**
-1. Applications use [hclwrite](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) parser to generate a hybrid structure that produces an abstract / physical syntax tree.
-This hybrid structure allows for both logical analysis and any surgical changes to normalize the configuration.
+   Use the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package to parse the HCL configuration.
+This generates a hybrid syntax tree that combines an abstract syntax tree (AST) with physical representation.
+This structure enables logical analysis and precise modifications, allowing for targeted changes to the configuration.

+2. **Normalize the configuration**
-2. The application adds custom logic to normalize HCL configurations by rewriting constructs into the idiomatic form preferred by the application.
-This may involve reordering attributes, adjusting whitespace, modifying indentation, or enforcing specific conventions for expressions and relationships within the configuration.
+   Add custom logic to normalize the HCL configuration according to the application's idiomatic preferences.
+This process may include:
-3. Once the normalization is complete, the formatter serializes the updated AST back into HCL syntax using [hclwrite](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package's formatter.
+   - Reordering attributes to align with conventions.
+   - Adjusting whitespace and indentation for readability and consistency.
+   - Enforcing domain-specific conventions for expressions, object relationships, and configuration constructs.

+3. **Serialize back to HCL**
+   After normalization, serialize the updated syntax tree back into HCL syntax using the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package.
+This ensures the final configuration is clean, consistent, and adheres to both HCL conventions and the application's formatting standards.

-Bear in mind that any normalization process must be idempotent, meaning that running the formatter multiple times on the same input should produce the same result.
-If it does not, consider it a bug that needs to be fixed.
+Bear in mind that any normalization process must be **idempotent**, meaning running the formatter multiple times on the same input should always produce the same result.
+If it doesn’t, treat it as a bug that needs to be addressed.

-Whatever you do, don’t use this tool as a replacement for a proper application-specific formatter.
+Above all, don’t rely on this tool as a substitute for a proper, application-specific formatter.

 ### "Isn't it all just HCL?"
 [@apparentlymart](https://github.com/apparentlymart) explains this far better than I ever could: